 According to data published by the India Brand Equity Foundation (IBEF), the production of spices stood at 10.88 million tons in 2021-2022, and the export of spices reached an all-time high both in terms of value and volume by registering a growth of 17% in US$ value terms and 30% in volume terms.

-The Blended Segment is leading the India Spices and Seasoning Market Owing to the Increasing Adoption of Packaged Food and Region-Specific Blends
+India’s Spices and Seasoning Market is leading by Blended Segment Owing to the Increasing Adoption of Packaged Food and Region-Specific Blends

 The Blended spices segment is likely to dominate the Indian spices and seasoning market.
 The segment is primarily driven by the increased need for convenience, region-specific blends, and various options available across cuisines.
 Moreover, with investments in innovation and R&D in the sector, new blends, as well as creative packaging alternatives, are also expected to further propel the demand for Spices and seasoning in the country.

 The Government of India has been launching various initiatives towards improvements in the sector and launching national policies to help enhance quality.
 Spices Parks – industrial processing units which help ensure quality standards and facilities are at par with international standards.

 According to the Spices Board of India, Chilli is one of the most exported spices in India.
 India supplies around 180 spices to more than 150 nations in the world, apart from catering to its domestic needs.
 The US, China, and Vietnam among other countries are some of the prominent importers of Spices and Seasoning from India.